 - A change in employment that results in long-term changes of income for the payer.

-The most common ground to change the Child Support Order is when the income of the payer decreases substantially, and he or she is no longer able to make the support payments.
-Please note that the change of income is not usually accepted as a ground for changing a Child Support Order.
+The most common ground to change the Child Support Order is when the payer’s income decreases substantially, and he or she is no longer able to make the support payments.
+Please note that the change of income is not usually accepted as a ground for Changing a Child Support Order.
 The payer must show the Court that his or her income has decreased to such a level that it is not possible to pay the amount of child support that was ordered by the Court.
 Also, the payer must show that their financial situation is not likely to improve.
 In other words, the variation Order will only be considered where the payer establishes on a balance of probabilities that he or she cannot pay and will not in the future be able to pay the arrears.

 If the decrease in the payer’s income is only temporary, the Court may suspend enforcement of the Child Support Order or grant a temporary reduction in support until the payer’s financial situation improves.
 Once the financial situation of the payer improves, the suspended payments must be made in addition to the regular monthly payments.
 If the payer has not made the necessary payments to the Court, and is in arrears, the payer may apply to the Court to vary the ongoing support, to reduce or cancel the outstanding amount, or to establish a repayment schedule for the missed payments.

 An application should be made to the Courts as soon as possible whenever there is a change in your circumstances.
 As long as the Court Order is in effect, the debt will continue to grow.
 Only the Court can vary the Order.
-Maintenance Enforcement does not have the authority to change the amount of the support to be paid.
-Do not ask them to change the Order.
+Maintenance Enforcement does not have the authority to change the amount of support to be paid.
+Please do not ask them to change the Order.
 Their only role is to enforce the Court Order and pursue collection.
-You may make some arrangement with Maintenance Enforcement for a repayment schedule for an outstanding amount, but the ongoing support obligations must be paid.
+You may make some arrangements with Maintenance Enforcement for a repayment schedule for an outstanding amount, but the ongoing support obligations must be paid.
 Maintenance Enforcement cannot cancel arrears.

 Maintenance Enforcement may decide not to enforce the Order if there is a change in the child’s status that makes the child no longer eligible for child support payments.
 Sometimes there are conditions attached to the payer making child support payments, and those conditions are no longer met.
 For example, if the Order stated that child support must be paid while the child attended school, and the child no longer attends school, then the Support Order will not be enforced.
 Also, the child may no longer live with the parent who receives the child support.
 Maintenance Enforcement would not likely enforce the collection of child support in these cases.